-Winner - Best Short at Oscar Qualifying Galway Film Fleadh, London Calling Short Film Jury Prize, UK Film Festival, European Independent Film Festival, Provincetown Film Festival, Still Voices Film Festival.
+Winner - Best Short at Oscar Qualifying Festivals Galway Film Fleadh & Show Me Shorts.
+Winner of London Calling Short Film Jury Prize, UK Film Festival, European Independent Film Festival, Provincetown Film Festival, Still Voices Film Festival, Interfilm Berlin.
 Gold at Kinsale

 In Competition - Sundance, SXSW, Aspen Shorts, Flickerfest, BFI London Film Festival, Portland International Film Festival, Hong Kong International Film Festival, London Short Film Festival, Show Me Shorts Film Festival amongst others…

 Part of the 2016-17 BFI backed London Calling scheme.

 a TRY HARD Production Director | Harry Lighton Writer | Harry Lighton, John Fitzpatrick Producer | Sorcha Bacon DOP | Nick Morris Editor | Julie Buckland Colourist | Oisin O'Driscoll @ The Mill Production Designer | Alexandra Toomey Sound Designer | Fred Pearson @ Final Cut London